tusharmurali/blog/_posts/2025-08-31-pascals-wager-and-the-collapse-of-probability.md

 ---
 layout: post
-title: "Pascal's Wager and the Failure of Probability"
+title: "Pascal's Wager and the Collapse of Probability"
 tags: philosophy
 toc: false
 author: